heljakka/automodulator/README.md

 ## Support

-For all correspondence, please contact ari.heljakka@aalto.fi.
+For all correspondence, please contact heljakka@iki.fi

 Support and email replies are not always guaranteed, but we will appreciate and evaluate all feedback.